 Formerly the capital of the GDR, Berlin’s Eastern neighborhoods actually changed really fast for the better and cooler and are more exciting than the full and settled West today.

-In this guide, I’m taking you to the small town of Potsdam that King Frederick II made great.
+In this guide, I’m taking you to the small town of Potsdam which King Frederick II made great.
 Although it sounds like a cute, drowsy hamlet, everyone is amazed by the rich cultural and political heritage of this place where Europe’s history was written and re-written again.

 By continuing to use the site, you agree to the use of cookies. more information